syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_comparison.rst

 * On this benchmark, moving to multiple brackets does not pay off for the asynchronous methods.
-However, on benchmarks where the choice of :math:`r_{min}` is more critical, moving beyond successive halving can be beneficial (CITATION?).
-In such cases, we currently recommend to use HYPERTUNE-INDEP, whose adaptive weighting and bracket sampling is clearly more effective than simpler heuristics used in Hyperband or BOHB
+However, on benchmarks where the choice of :math:`r_{min}` is more critical, moving beyond successive halving can be beneficial.
+In such cases, we currently recommend to use HYPERTUNE-INDEP, whose adaptive weighting and bracket sampling is clearly more effective than simpler heuristics used in Hyperband or BOHB.